B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: Experiments

 \subsection{Evaluation Metrics}

 The $\text{Score}$ in Equation~\ref{eq-attack} for individual subtasks are aligned with ~\cite{xu2023lvlm,shao2023tiny}.
-For image corruption in image-based AVIs and text-based AVIs, we use the Average Score Drop Rate (ASDR) as the evaluation metric, defined as follows:
+For image corruption in image-based B-AVIs and text-based B-AVIs, we use the Average Score Drop Rate (ASDR) as the evaluation metric, defined as follows:

-where $Score_b$ and $Score_a$ represent the $Score[f\theta({(\mathcal{I}_m,\mathcal{P}_m); \mathcal{G}{m}})]$ before and after attacks, respectively.
+where $Score_b$ and $Score_a$ represent the $Score[f_\theta({(\mathcal{I}_m,\mathcal{P}_m); \mathcal{G}{m}})]$ before and after attacks, respectively.

-For decision-based black-box image attacks in image-based AVIs, we employ two evaluation methods: Attack Success Rate (ASR) and Average Euclidean Distance (AED) similar to~\cite{shi2022decision}.
+For decision-based black-box image attacks in image-based B-AVIs, we employ two evaluation methods: Attack Success Rate (ASR) and Average Euclidean Distance (AED) similar to~\cite{shi2022decision}.
 ASR indicates the proportion of successful attacks.
 As the three black-box attacks use the same initial attack method~\cite{shi2022decision}, the ASR for all three attacks is identical.
-AED represents the average Euclidean distance between the image after a successful attack and the original image\footnote{ {A smaller AED indicates a lower likelihood of the attack being detected by human eyes.}}.
+AED\footnote{A smaller AED indicates a lower likelihood of the attack being detected by human eyes.} represents the average Euclidean distance between the image after a successful attack.
+We resize all images to $224\times224$ before feeding them into the LVLMs.
+Although the internal processing (image resolutions) varies among LVLMs, the evaluation metric, Average Euclidean Distance (AED), is entirely based on the $224\times224$ resolution.

-Regarding content bias AVIs, due to the design of each attack bias content, we evaluate the accuracy of VQA~\cite{xu2023lvlm} for all content bias visual-instructions.
+Regarding content bias B-AVIs, due to the design of each attack bias content, we evaluate the accuracy of VQA~\cite{xu2023lvlm} for all content bias visual-instructions.

+Besides, we also use B-AVIs \textbf{robustness score} as the metrics. \textit{Image Corruptions Robustness Score} and \textit{Black-box Text-based AVIs Robustness Score} use $1- average ASDR$ as the metric.
+Specifically, we set the $average ASDR$ as 0 when $average ASDR$ is negative. \textit{Decision-based Optimized image Attack Robustness Score} uses $1-average ASR$ as the metric. \textit{Content Bias AVIs Robustness Score} uses $average\ accuracy$ as the metric.